majguo/liberty-aad-oidc/articles/blog.md

 ## Secure internal REST calls using JWT RBAC

-The `Cafe` bean depends on `CafeResource`, a REST service built with [JAX-RS](https://jakarta.ee/specifications/restful-ws/2.1/), to create, read, update & delete coffees.
+The `Cafe` bean depends on `CafeResource`, a REST service built with [JAX-RS](https://jakarta.ee/specifications/restful-ws/2.1/), to create, read, update and delete coffees.
 The `CafeResource` implements RBAC (role based access control) using [MicroProfile JWT](https://github.com/eclipse/microprofile-jwt-auth) to verify the **groups claim** of the token.

 ```java
 @Path("coffees")